Sakshyam-Patro/Spotify-Party-Mode/README.md

 # 2. Your Spotify app settings in the developer dashboard
 ```

-**✅ Spotify Requirements:**
+**Spotify Requirements:**
-- ✅ Use `127.0.0.1` instead of `localhost` for local development
+- Use `127.0.0.1` instead of `localhost` for local development
-- ✅ Use HTTPS for production/sharing (ngrok provides this)
+- Use HTTPS for production/sharing (ngrok provides this)
-- ✅ Exact URI match between .env and Spotify dashboard
+- Exact URI match between .env and Spotify dashboard

 ---

-## 🎮 How It Works
+## How It Works

 ```mermaid
 graph LR